LeoRoma/CV/README.md

 Working in a kitchen, I have always enjoyed meeting people from different countries and have the opportunity to have a cultural and language exchange.
 However, even if I was very passionate about cooking, I wanted to look for something that was more challenging, as I did a little bit of coding when I was in High School, I decided to start a new adventure and challenge myself with coding.

-Before to join [Makers Academy](https://makers.tech/), with their recommendation I started to learn how to code with CodeWars, and slowly with the passing of time I became more curious about coding and wanted to learn how applications and websites are built
+Before to join [Makers Academy](https://makers.tech/), with their recommendation I started to do CodeWars' katas, and slowly with the passing of time, I became more curious about coding, and wanted to learn how applications and websites are built

 ## Skills